 Children of Fallen Heroes

-The following grants are awarded on a first-come, first-complete basis to qualified applicants who have a completed financial aid file and who filed the FAFSA by the April 1st Priority Date (June 1, 2020 due to COVID-19).
+The following grants are awarded on a first-come, first-complete basis to qualified applicants who have a completed financial aid file and who filed the FAFSA by the May 1 FAFSA Priority Filing Date.

-These programs are used to fulfill the CollegeBound Nebraska promise, which is the University's affordability promise to students that provides, at a minimum, that tuition costs will be covered by federal, state, and institutional scholarships and grants during the standard fall/spring term for students who meet certain academic and family income qualifications.
-For more information visit new Planning for College page.
+The grants listed below are some of the funds that fulfill Nebraska Promise, the University's affordability promise to students that provides, at a minimum, that tuition costs will be covered by federal, state, and campus scholarships and grants during the fall/spring for students who meet certain academic and family income qualifications.

 Tuition Assistance Program Grants (TAP)

-Grants are awarded to full-time undergraduate students who are Nebraska residents based on financial need and academic criteria as defined by the Board of Regents.
+This is a need-based grant awarded to full-time undergraduate students who are Nebraska residents based on financial need and academic criteria as defined by the Board of Regents to help fulfill the Nebraska Promise.

 University Tuition Assistance Grants (UTAG)

-Grants are awarded to full-time undergraduate, graduate, and law students based on financial need and academic criteria as defined by the Board of Regents.
+This is a need-based grant awarded to full-time undergraduate students based on financial need and academic criteria as defined by the Board of Regents.

 Grants are awarded to full-time undergraduate students who are Nebraska residents with exceptional financial need.